GENUKI CHS is perhaps unique in having not one but two sets of church pages:

 Much of the information concerning Church of England records is taken from Cheshire Parish Registers : A Summary Guide.
 6th edition (2002).
 This publication is now out of print, and the current website is intended as an expanded and updated replacement for the printed version.
 For each church or chapel, the following information is given, where applicable:

 - Microfilm Copies — An increasing number of parish registers have been microfilmed in recent years, and some of these copies have become available at local libraries.
 The CRO will not normally produce the original registers if there are microfilm copies available.
 In a few cases, the registers themselves remain at the church, but microfilm copies may be available at the CRO and elsewhere.
-As well as the locations shown in the text, most microfilms of registers may be ordered through local LDS (Mormon) Family History Centres.
+As well as the locations shown in the text, most microfilms of registers could formerly be ordered through local LDS (Mormon) Family History Centres.
+This service ceased in September 2017, with images now digitized and available on-line.

 - Bishop’s Transcripts — The years for any surviving bishop's transcripts (BTs) is shown for each parish, but note that these did not always follow the calendar year (January-December).
 All of these are at the CRO, and 95% of them have been microfilmed (with a few exceptions after 1900).
 As with the parish registers themselves, the original BTs will not be produced if they have been filmed.